 The Foundation has already begun the implementation of the program in cooperation with the specialists on the seal and worked out educational materials.
 In 2018 the project was supported by the Presidential Grants Foundation, having won the grant contest in category «Environment and Animals Protection».
 The grant amounted to 4 658 460 rubles.
 The other part of the project’s budget will be covered with co-financing from Lake Baikal Foundation.

 - to shape responsible and caring attitude to the Baikal seal on the part of scientific community, environmental organizations, local population of the Baikal region and people all over Russia.

 - to obtain missing scientific data about current state of the Baikal seal population with non-invasive and minimally invasive, humane methods (satellite tagging and biological samples collection);

-- to conduct offline- and online-lessons dedicated to the Baikal seal with invited experts for schoolchildren of the Irkutsk region, the Republic of Buryatia and other regions of Russia;
+- to conduct offline and online lessons dedicated to the Baikal seal with invited experts for schoolchildren, students and adults of the Irkutsk region, the Republic of Buryatia and other regions of Russia;

 - to launch a special project which includes the results of the Baikal seal scientific research and an educational part, in regional and national media;